 To describe that equality, we must terminate the double standards that now exist.
 For instance, it is somehow okay to promote “Black Lives Matter” but “All Lives Matter” is completely unacceptable, even racist.
 Why is that?

 If we really seek color blindness and racial equality, how can we explain such discrepancies?

 Much of the diversity that has been granted so far, is not the result of true belief in equality.
 But as the direct outcome of public pressure.
-It is why we are seeing more black models are far less appeared.
+It is why we are seeing more black models.
 If you are not making enough noise for your fundamental rights, then you will continue to be shut out.

 Addressing Racism in Fashion Industry

-Lastly black talent needs hiring, promoting, and celebrating black at the forefront.
-In order to attain real and long lasting change.
-Fashion industry must learn from its past mistakes, admit past misjudgement.
+Lastly, black talent needs hiring, promoting, and celebrating black at the forefront.
+In order to attain real and long-lasting change.
+The fashion industry must learn from its past mistakes, admit past misjudgment.
 And unite together to move ahead as a unified way towards a bright future.
-A future that requires all inclusivity, justice and equality for all.
+A future that requires all-inclusivity, justice, and equality for all.